 Federal government health centers and clinics.

-These clinics and health centers offer a wide range of primary and preventive services.
+These clinics and health centers offer a wide range of primary as well as preventive services.
 As indicated, while anyone can turn to a center, a focus tends to be on the medically underserved and uninsured in our nation.
 Some of the people that benefit more than others from the centers include school aged children from low income families, patients that are under or uninsured, migrant and seasonal farm workers, public housing residents, and even the homeless.
 However anyone from the general community can use a center.

 People can receive their primary, or limited emergency, health care services at a federal government funded health center.
 The clinics and centers tend to be funded by the Department of Health and Human Services or through what is known as the Consolidated Health Centers Program.
 If your income is low enough then the center will treat you for free.
 If you do have some form of income or insurance, and maybe are considered more moderate income, then discounts will be provided and you will be charged a minimal fee.
 So you are entitled to affordable or free medical care, regardless of your income.